Questions for Consideration

 Again, second-guessing, one may say that Clark, besides Lewis, took untoward risks on the Yellowstone journey.
 Was this fiasco due to faulty planning, or to the seemingly inexcusable lack of security resulting in the inexplicable theft of all the horses?
 In both Lewis's and Clark's defeats in these two situations, was it the plan, or was it careless military precaution, which caused the failure?

 Discussion pages, which can be introduced anywhere in Discovering Lewis & Clark®, are open to serious, thoughtful, literate comments, corrections, and counter-views.
 All such communications must include the respondent’s full name, email address, mailing address, and phone number.
-Send submissions to the producer, at firstname.lastname@example.org.
+Send submissions using the contact form.